WolframRhodium/Super-Resolution-Zoo/EDSR/info.md

 **Note**: Mean subtraction (a.k.a.
-MeanShift) and residual scaling are excluded from the model definition.
+MeanShift) and residual scaling are excluded from the model's definition.

 ```python
 # EDSR_baseline_2x